 Yes, under California PC 594, the damage of property doesn't have to be lasting to be considered vandalism.
 The legislation, for instance, considers writing with a pen on glass windows a penal defacement.

 You need to consult with a skilled criminal defense lawyer.
 The legal counsel will attempt to have the charges dropped first.
 If the lawsuit cannot be withdrawn, the lawyer could be able to have the penalty reduced.
 For vandalism, legal counsel can assist you to get felony charges reduced to a misdemeanor with milder penalties.

 Does the Penalty Get Worse If I Have a Prior Conviction For Vandalism?

 The legislation mandates that you should serve a prison sentence for the current lawsuit if you had two prior offenses and were either jailed or given probation in one of them.

 Is There a Way to Avoid Having My Driver's License Suspended?

 An individual convicted of vandalism could choose to serve community service on close watch of the probationary department to shorten the length of the suspension or delay instituted by the court.

 The length of delay or suspension issued shall be decreased by 1 day for each hour of probation work done.
 Additionally, your legal counsel should negotiate a plea deal that doesn't involve a suspended driver's license.

-Find a Riverside Criminal Defense Attorney Near Me
+Find a Riverside Criminal Defense Lawyer Near Me

 At Riverside Criminal Defense Attorney Law Firm, we have assisted many clients facing vandalism accusations in having their charges dismissed or reduced.
 Our professionals investigate every aspect of your matter, and because vandalism is normally done accidentally or without malice, we can help design a powerful defense strategy in your favor.
 Call us at 951-946-6366 if you are facing vandalism charges in Riverside, California.